Seasonal Sneezing - Does Honey Help With Allergies?

 Most common allergy medications are anti-histamines.These chemicals are designed to interfere with your natural immune system and stop the body from releasing histamines.
 Some medications are combined with decongestants, which reduce the fluid in the lining of your nose.
 This, in turn, reduces congestion and swelling.
 Common allergy medications can provide full or partial relief from your coughing, wheezing and sneezing, depending on genetics (again) and the severity of the pollen season.

 This is actually a more controversial question than you might think.
-On one side of the debate are those who say that scientific studies do not support the claim that raw honey is beneficial for treating seasonal allergies.
+On one side of the debate are those who say that scientific studies do not support the claim that using raw honey for allergies is beneficial.
 It is interesting how this side includes a number of allergy doctors and drug companies.
-On the other side are thousands of testimonials from people who have tried it and who say that it works for them.
+On the other side are thousands of testimonials from people who have tried it and who say that honey does help with allergies.
 For example, one customer from Mississippi told us: "I take tupelo honey every day for allergies.
 I have not sneezed from hay fever or been unable to breath for a few years."
 It should be no surprise that beekeepers tend to be in this second group.

 Assuming that raw honey does provide some relief from pollen allergies, how might it work?
 The theory is simple.
 Honey in beehives contains pollen particles from the trees and plants visited by bees.
 Bees bring in this pollen voluntarily (packed onto their hind legs) and involuntarily (sticking to the tiny hairs on their bodies).
 If the honey is not filtered during harvesting and processing, then this pollen remains in the honey that we eat.
-But the pollen found in raw honey is at relatively low levels.
+But the pollen levels found in raw honey are relatively low.
 In addition, raw honey contains various beneficial enzymes, vitamins and minerals.
-In this harmonious combination, over time and with repeated exposure, your body seems to become less sensitive to the pollen.
+In this harmonious combination, over time and with repeated exposure, your body may become less sensitive to the pollen.
 So, in some way, your immune system is being reprogrammed to stop reacting to pollen as a bad thing.
 Once this relearning is completed, pollen no longer triggers the negative reactions of before.